 All Simmons Hanly Conroy settlement amounts have been fact-checked and verified by our editorial team.

 Asbestos-containing products were widely used at construction, manufacturing, and mining work sites in New York up through the 1980s.
 Anyone who worked in these industries could have been exposed to asbestos on the job.

-New York mesothelioma lawyers can help victims determine where they were exposed to asbestos and how this caused their illness.
+A New York mesothelioma lawyer can help victims determine where they were exposed to asbestos and how this caused their illness.

 Asbestos Superfund Sites in New York